Copula-based functional Bayes classification with principal components and partial least squares

-where $\hat{c}_k$ is the Gaussian or t-copula density with estimated parameters, and $\hat{\pi}_k=n_k/n$.
-Proposition~\ref{prop1} in Section~\ref{theory} shows that with an additional mild assumption, when the group eigenfunctions are unequal, $|\hat{f}_{jk}(\hat{x}_j)-f_{jk}(x_j)|$ is asymptotically bounded at the same rate as when eigenfunctions are equal.
-Detailed proofs are included in Supplementary Materials.
+where $\hat{c}_k$ is the Gaussian copula or t-copula density with the estimated parameters, and $\hat{\pi}_k=n_k/n$.
+Proposition~\ref{prop1} in Section~\ref{theory} shows that with an additional mild assumption, when the group eigenfunctions are unequal, $|\hat{f}_{jk}(\hat{x}_j)-f_{jk}(x_j)|$ is asymptotically bounded at the same rate as when the eigenfunctions are equal.
+Detailed proofs are included in Supplementary Material.